Eigenvalues and Eigenvectors

 - Eigenvalues of are real if is real.

-- We may have a full set of eigenvectors even if some eigenvalues are repeated.
+- We always have a full set of eigenvectors, even when some eigenvalues are repeated.
 For example, consider the identity matrix.
 It has only one eigenvalue, , but every vector is an eigenvector.

 Let be an symmetric matrix with eigenvalues .
 If we consider the matrix

 we see that and are similar matrices.
-This means that there must be an such that .
-It is not hard to see that is the eigenvector matrix (columns of are eigenvectors of ), and we have the spectral decomposition .
+This means that there must be an invertible such that (equivalently, ).
+It is not hard to see that is the eigenvector matrix (columns of are eigenvectors of ), and we have the spectral decomposition , where we use for when the eigenvectors are chosen orthonormal so that .

 General matrices

-Section titled “General matrices”For a general square matrix (may not be symmetric), we can factorize it as
+Section titled “General matrices”For a diagonalizable square matrix (which may not be symmetric), we can factorize it as

 where is the eigenvector matrix and is the diagonal eigenvalue matrix.
-This factorization is another way to look at the fact that the eigenvectors of exponents of are the same as that of , with corresponding exponentiated eigenvalues.
-It is only when is symmetric that we can use , since the eigenvectors are orthogonal in that case.
+This factorization is another way to look at the fact that the eigenvectors of powers of are the same as those of , with correspondingly exponentiated eigenvalues.
+It is only when is symmetric (more generally, normal) that we can use , since the eigenvectors are orthogonal in that case.
+A non-diagonalizable (defective) matrix does not admit this factorization, and one has to use the more general Jordan normal form instead.